harleen-acog/blog-astro-latest/src/content/posts/swati-acog/blog.md

 ## Welcome

-it was a fun trip
+it was a fun trip.